Democrats question if controversial Trump EPA pick is violating the law

-WASHINGTON — Senate Democrats have questioned whether President Donald Trump’s nominee for a top EPA position is violating the law by working at the agency before receiving confirmation from the Senate, demanding more details about his current duties.
+WASHINGTON — Senate Democrats have questioned whether President Donald Trump’s nominee for a top EPA position is violating the law by working at the agency before being confirmed, and they are demanding more details about his duties.

-Although the Senate has yet to vote on his nomination, Michael Dourson, Trump’s pick to become the country’s top regulator of toxic chemicals, is already serving at the Environmental Protection Agency as a special adviser.
+Michael Dourson, Trump’s pick to become the country’s top regulator of toxic chemicals, is serving at the Environmental Protection Agency as a special adviser, even though the Senate has yet to vote on his nomination.

 Related: Vote on Controversial Trump EPA Nominee Delayed